They said it: Leaders at the virtual UN, in their own words | Federal News Network

 That’s what the speechmaking at the U.N.
 General Assembly invariably produces each year.
 And each year, certain enormous topics and certain louder voices dominate.

 Here, The Associated Press takes the opposite approach and spotlights some thoughts you might not have heard — the voices of leaders speaking at the first all-virtual U.N.
-General Assembly leaders meeting who might not have captured the headlines and the airtime on Wednesday, the second day of the 2020 debate.
+General Assembly leaders meeting who might not have captured the headlines and the airtime on Tuesday, the first day of the 2020 debate.

-“We must think now about the world that will emerge from this crisis and that cannot entirely be yesterday’s.
-If every crisis is a suffering, it is also a moment of change that allows us to reinvent ourselves.”
+“Life is experiencing a radical redesigning of age-old ways, and uncertainty is replacing certainty.
+Even close friends cannot recognize each other due to the masks that protect us from the contagion.
+Everything is changing.”

 Copyright © 2020 .
 All rights reserved.
 This website is not intended for users located within the European Economic Area.